Perry Barr: Demographics and notable residents

-The 2001 Population Census recorded that 22,704 people were living in Perry Barr.
+The 2001 Population Census recorded that 22,704 people lived in Perry Barr.
 28.2% (6,410) of the ward's population was represented by ethnic minorities, compared with 29.6% for Birmingham in general.
+According to the UK Census 2021, 69.4% of Perry Barr and South Hamstead were non-White ethnicities.

-British musician Steve Winwood was a choirboy at St John's Church of England parish church in Perry Barr.
+British musician Steve Winwood was a choirboy at St John the Evangelist Church of England parish church in Perry Barr.